microsoft/onnxruntime/docs/genai/tutorials/phi3-v.md

    python phi3v.py -m cuda-int4-rtn-block-32
    ```

-   You enter the path to an image file and a prompt, and the model uses the image and prompt to give you an answer.
+   Enter the path to an image file and a prompt, and the model uses the image and prompt to give you an answer.

    For example: `Describe the image`